-- 1. This policy is set within the following legislation: - Equality Act (2010) - Public Sector Equality Duty (Wales) - 2.
-An overview of the Equality Act (2010) and the Public Sector Equality Duty (Wales) can be found in Annex A. - 3.
-The policy applies to all employees (which includes for the purposes of this policy, consultants, contractors, volunteers, casual workers, apprentices, and agency workers), researchers, all students (including but not limited to undergraduates, postgraduates, postdoctoral and placement students), and applicants/offer holders to work or study at the University. - 4.
-The principles of non-discrimination and equality of opportunity also apply to the way employees and students should treat each other, any visitor, contractors, service providers, suppliers, and any other persons associated with the
+- 2.1.
+This policy is set within the following legislation: - Equality Act (2010) - Public Sector Equality Duty (Wales) - 2.2.
+An overview of the Equality Act (2010) and the Public Sector Equality Duty (Wales) can be found in Annex A. - 2.3.
+The policy applies to all employees (which includes for the purposes of this policy, all staff, consultants, contractors, volunteers, casual workers, apprentices, and agency workers), researchers, all students (including but not limited to undergraduates, postgraduates, postdoctoral and placement students), and applicants/offer holders to work or study at the University.
+For ease of reference, in this policy, we refer to all categories of staff listed in section 2.3 as "Employees", including those categories of staff who are not considered to be employees as a matter of law. - 2.4.
+The principles of non-discrimination and equality of opportunity also apply to the way employees and students should treat each other, any visitor, contractors, service providers, suppliers, and any other persons associated with the functions of the University.
+This includes in-person, online, and electronic interactions.